robdevops/codeless-checks-knowledge-base/README.md

 # codeless-checks-knowledge-base
-Knowledge base on using Nagios / Icinga to communicate with various daemons without additional code.
+How to get Nagios / Icinga to communicate with various daemons without additional code.

 In some cases, check_tcp is used.
 This is found in the monitoring-plugins-basic package (debian) or nagios-plugins-tcp package (Red Hat).